Resin vs. Epoxy: What’s the Difference?

 While resin provides robust and durable surfaces, it may not be suitable for areas with heavy and frequent traffic.
 Continuous wear and tear could cause the surface to crack, leading to more severe damage.

-Does epoxy resin the same as plastic?
+Is epoxy resin the same as plastic?

 Yes, epoxy resin is a type of plastic.
 Its plastic-like properties contribute to its strength, durability, and versatility in various applications.